header logo

 Bumgarner’s finishing ability is extremely superior

-In his first 6 seasons, MadBum nearly averaged 30 starts per year.
-He hasn’t reached that mark in his last 3 seasons, though he might in 2019.
-Things haven’t been maintained as his offensive numbers and ERA have taken a bit of a hit in recent years.
+In his first six seasons, MadBum averaged close to 30 starts per year.
+He hasn't reached that mark over the past three seasons, though there was a chance he could in 2019.
+His performance has declined, as both his offensive numbers and ERA have suffered in recent years.

-Throughout much of baseball history, statistics have made it relatively easy to determine who the superstars are and who plays more of a supporting role.
-However, these statistical metrics have led to things like batting average and earned run average being overvalued.
-Meanwhile, more meaningful statistics like on-base percentage have been overlooked.
-Therefore, with the synthesized data we have, our bookmaker online website admin believes these are the top 10most overrated MLB players all of time.
+Throughout much of baseball history, statistics have made it relatively easy to determine which players are superstars and which ones take on more of a supporting role.
+However, these statistical metrics have contributed to the overvaluation of figures such as batting average and earned run average.
+Meanwhile, more meaningful statistics, such as on-base percentage, have often been overlooked.
+Therefore, with the synthesized data we have, our bookmaker online website admin believes these are the top 10 most overrated MLB players all of the time.
 We hope this will make you feel more satisfied and passionate about MLB in the future.

 See also: Compilation of the best Norway soccer players in history ever